12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 The next day they’ll do a complete 180 and become this unapproachable, cunning, and negative person that you would wish to avoid interacting with.

-Why Toxic Relationships are Addictive and Hard to Leave?
+Why are Toxic Relationships Addictive and Hard to Leave?

 Sadly, having a volatile personality is also one of the key traits of a toxic person that makes it difficult for their partner to make the decision of whether to stay or leave.

-It can be extremely confusing to have two conflicting personas of the one you love.
+It can be confusing to have two conflicting personas of the one you love.
 On one hand, you have this angel-like image of them in your heart, when everything was lovely and it felt like heaven on earth.

 But then you see a completely contrasting version of them which makes it difficult to even be around them.